fnl/segtok/README.rst

 Install
 =======

-To install this package, you need to have the latest official version of Python installed.
+To install this package, you should have the latest official version of Python 2 or 3 installed.
+The package has been reported to work with Python 2.7, 3.3, and 3.4 and is tested against the latest Python 2 and 3 branches.
 The easiest way to get it installed is using ``pip`` or any other package manager that works with PyPI::

     pip install segtok